ljlazar/fauldier/README.md

 ### 📦 Installation
 ### Option 1: with brightway2 or Activity Browser
-If you have [Brightway2](https://docs.brightway.dev/en/legacy/content/installation/installation.html) or [Activity Browser](https://github.com/LCA-ActivityBrowser/activity-browser), you only need to install [juptyerlab]( https://jupyterlab.readthedocs.io/en/stable/getting_started/installation.html) [thermo] (https://github.com/CalebBell/thermo) and [openai-python](https://github.com/openai/openai-python) and ou can run the notebook in the example folder.
+If you have [Brightway2](https://docs.brightway.dev/en/legacy/content/installation/installation.html) or [Activity Browser](https://github.com/LCA-ActivityBrowser/activity-browser), you only need to install [juptyerlab(https://jupyterlab.readthedocs.io/en/stable/getting_started/installation.html) [thermo](https://github.com/CalebBell/thermo) and [openai-python](https://github.com/openai/openai-python) and you can run the notebook in the example folder.

 ```bash
 pip install jupyterlab thermo openai